Youth Development

 Care Pairs

-Care Pairs is a program designed to bring a diverse group of elementary school students together to build confidence and self-esteem, learn anti-bullying techniques and upstander values, manage conflicts, become well-rounded leaders, and avoid substance abuse.
-Youth Development staff partner with ASES programs to visit participating elementary sites weekly for the Care Pairs lessons and activities.
+Care Pairs is a program designed to bring a diverse group of 6th grade students together to build confidence and self-esteem, learn anti-bullying techniques and upstander values, manage conflicts, become well-rounded leaders, and avoid substance abuse.
+Youth Development staff partner with elementary schools and Expanded learning to implement Care Pairs lessons and activities.

 Student, Staff and Family Bullying Prevention Workshops